AdamBoley/Project-Beergate/README.md

 26/8/22:
 When implementing the functionality to allow a user to view their own reviews, I found [this StackOverflow question](https://stackoverflow.com/questions/44693599/django-user-posts-to-be-filtered-from-all-posts-and-displayed-in-user-profile) useful, as it mentioned being able to filter the Reviews table by `author=request.user` and display the results.

+28/8/22:
+A noted bug with uploaded images was that they were neither centered nor had a uniform size.
+This was eventually solved by using the max-height and max-width CSS style rules.
+Further investigation on different viewport sizes proved that this had been the wrong approach - I had been fighting against Bootstap, rather than using it.
+I solved this by implementing a container and row arrangement within each Review card within which to place the images.
+This proved effective, as it centered and sized the images appropriately for all viewport sizes.

 # Local Clone / How you can use this code